 Monochrome never goes out of style and, as this smart dining room colour palette of charcoal, white, black and silver proves, it’s one of the best choices for a sophisticated and subtly layered palette.

 New York interior designer Jennifer Post works double duty in this dining room with two, almost identical dining arrangements.
 Bronze-based dining tables with a blackened patina by Jiun Ho anchor each surrounded by cut-out back chairs and topped with Sciolari-inspired chandeliers.

 Dining Room Colour Combination: Contrasting Colour Palette

-When done incorrectly, contrasting dining room colour palettes can be a little overwhelming but, when done well, with carefully chosen pairings, suitable ratios and lots of neutrals to break up the colour intensity, their colours invigorate each other.
-“The dining room in this central London project has vast floor-to-ceiling French windows bringing lots of light and warmth into the space, so it was perfect for a cool colour scheme of fresh off-white and soft green-blues”, explains Paolo Moschino, the designer behind the space, “We incorporated the tones through the teal of the dining chairs which we designed and upholstered in Duoro-Lac by Lelièvre.
+When done incorrectly, contrasting dining room colour palettes can be a little overwhelming but, when done well, with carefully chosen colour pairings, suitable ratios and lots of neutrals to break up the colour intensity, their colours invigorate each other.
+“The dining room in this central London project has vast floor-to-ceiling French windows bringing lots of light and warmth into the space, so it was perfect for a cool dining room colour scheme of fresh off-white and soft green-blues”, explains Paolo Moschino, the designer behind the space, “We incorporated the tones through the teal of the dining chairs which we designed and upholstered in Duoro-Lac by Lelièvre.
 Silk green-grey window furnishings and the soft blue-green in the holographic portrait of the Queen, “Lightness of Being” by Chris Devine, continue the theme.
-The cool tones are balanced by the warmth of the ebonised oak parquet flooring and dark stained oak in the furniture, and pops of vibrant burnt orange in the client’s own vases.”
+The cool colour tones are balanced by the warmth of the ebonised oak parquet flooring and dark stained oak in the furniture, and pops of vibrant burnt orange in the client’s own vases.”